tarleb/jats-con-2022/paper.md

     or raw.text:match '^\\autoref'
     or raw.text:match '^\\label%{.*%}$'
   if is_ref_or_label then
+    -- parse TeX as a document;
-    local first = pandoc.read(raw.text, 'latex').blocks[1]
+    -- use first paragraph of the result. local first = pandoc.read(raw.text, 'latex').blocks[1]
     return first and first.content or nil end